vdorseuil/ScracthML/README.md

 # Architectures from Scratch

-Welcome to **Architectures from Scratch**, a repository showcasing machine learning architectures implemented entirely from scratch.
+Welcome to **Architectures from Scratch**, a repository showcasing machine learning architectures implemented entirely from scratch (some only in Numpy).
 This project is a journey to deepen my understanding of Python, machine learning, and various libraries by implementing popular ML architectures from scratch.

 ## Repository Structure